 If you’re just looking for more of a leisurely stroll, you can’t go wrong with the Hidden Falls Trail.
-Take the scenic boat cruise from Jenny Lake dock to the other side of the lake, then it’s only a 1-mile roundtrip hike from there.
+Take the scenic boat cruise from Jenny Lake dock to the other side of the lake, then it’s only a 1-mile roundtrip hike from there to the waterfall.
 Once you’re done, jump back on the boat again.

 Explore Grand Teton By Air

 One of the most amazing things we’ve done in the area is to take a scenic flight over Grand Teton National Park.
 The pilot took us all around the mountain range and up to Yellowstone which was such a memorable experience.
 Unfortunately the company we used no longer operates, but you can still book this tour with another operator to enjoy the same experience.
 For those early risers there is a sunrise hot air balloon ride from Jackson Hole that provides champagne to toast the morning while cruising over Grand Teton and Snake River, which sounds pretty perfect!

 Explore Grand Teton By Car